MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/quickstart-azure-for-managed-service-identity-aquila-sql-mi-instance.md

 Connection Type: Connection Type will be Proxy (Default)

 Public Endpoint: This can either be 'Enabled' or 'Disabled'.
 Enable it if you are not using a peered VNet.
-If you enable it, you will have to create an inbound NSG rule on the SQL MI subnet to allow traffic from the SCOM Vnet/Subnet to port 3342.
+If you enable it, you will have to create an inbound NSG rule on the SQL MI subnet to allow traffic from the System Center Operations Manager Vnet/Subnet to port 3342.
 How to create an NSG can be found HERE.
-If you disable it, you will have to peer your SQL MI VNet with the one in which SCOM and Aquila are present
+If you disable it, you will have to peer your SQL MI VNet with the one in which System Center Operations Manager and Aquila are present

 For the rest of the settings in the other tabs, you can leave them as default or change something according to your requirements